Harshit Singh

 MA Economics, Jawaharlal Nehru University, New Delhi, India

-I completed my Maters in economics in 2024 from Centre of economic studies and planning, JNU, New Delhi.
+I completed my Maters in economics in 2024 from Centre for economic studies and planning, JNU, New Delhi.

 • July 2023